Introduction to XML

 What is XML?

-Extensible Markup Language is developed by W3C.
-Starting with XML, we will examine questions like what systems can be built and why we should choose it in future articles.
+XML stands for Extensible Markup Language and is developed by the W3C.
+Starting with this article, we will look at what kinds of systems can be built with XML and why you might choose it.

-In this article, we will see tags, attributes, and tree structure in XML in general.
+In this first article, we will focus on XML tags, attributes, and tree structures.

 XML is simple and flexible.